 2018 marked the 50th anniversary of the 1968 Summer Olympics in Mexico City, commonly known as Mexico 68.
 To celebrate the five decades since the event, every major sports, arts and cultural event that took place in Mexico City during 2018 recognised the anniversary.

-The aim of this initiative is not only to celebrate Mexico being the first Latin American country to organise an Olympic event, but to inspire a new generation across the country and the globe to engage in sport and cultural activities.
+The aim of this initiative was not only to celebrate Mexico being the first Latin American country to organise an Olympic event, but to inspire a new generation across the country and the globe to engage in sport and cultural activities.

-The iconic Mexico 68 brand, which became a model to aspire to for designers worldwide for its original and highly trendy design, has been reignited for this year’s celebrations, helping different generations to connect through its powerful visual identity.
+The iconic Mexico 68 brand, which became a model to aspire to for designers worldwide for its original and highly trendy design, was reignited for this year’s celebrations, helping different generations to connect through its powerful visual identity.
 The iconic design has also been incorporated in the Mexico 2018 Homeless World Cup logo to show our support for this celebration and the promotion of sports for peace and inclusion.